yasoob/personal_blog/content/posts/interview-with-justin-duke-stripe-engineer-buttondown.md

 draft: false
 categories: ['interview']
 featured_image: "/images/interviews/justin-duke.png"
 teaser: "I sat down with Justin Duke, an engineer at Stripe, and talked about tech, startups and time management.
-Justin runs two startups and manages two weekly newsletters.
+Justin runs two startups and manages two weekly newsletters (along with a plethora of other things).
 Come learn about how he does it all!"
 ---

 Hi everyone! :wave: I recently sat down with [Justin Duke](https://jmduke.com/), an engineer at [Stripe](https://stripe.com/), and talked about tech, startups and time management.
 Along with a full-time job, Justin runs two startups ([Buttondown](https://buttondown.email/), [Spoonbill](https://spoonbill.io/)), manages two weekly newsletters, runs, and volunteers.
 Come learn about how he does it all!